HattriQ: Designing Integrated Gradients for Feature Attribution in Quantum Machine Learning: Relevant Concepts

 \subsection{Integrated Gradients}

-We base our technique on the integrated gradients method proposed in~\citep{Sundararajan_integrated_grad}.
+We base our technique on the integrated gradients method proposed in~\cite{Sundararajan_integrated_grad}.
 This work studies the problem of attributing the prediction of deep learning networks to input features in a sample.
-Integrate gradients benefit from an axiomatic formulation, with guarantees about their sensitivity and implementation invariance~\citep{Sundararajan_integrated_grad, mudrakartaModel}.
+Integrate gradients benefit from an axiomatic formulation, with guarantees about their sensitivity and implementation invariance~\cite{Sundararajan_integrated_grad, mudrakartaModel}.

-In addition to its superior theoretical properties, this method for attribution also only relies on a small number of model evaluations and gradient computations, without the need for additional knowledge of the hidden state~\citep{Sundararajan_integrated_grad}.
-This is highly desirable for the quantum setting, where measuring and storing the internal state at multiple points during the computation would incur a high overhead. \begin{definition}[Attribution Score] The integrated gradients attribution of a sample $\vect{x}$ relative to baseline $\vect{x}'$ is given as the following integral:
+In addition to its superior theoretical properties, this method for attribution also only relies on a small number of model evaluations and gradient computations, without the need for additional knowledge of the hidden state~\cite{Sundararajan_integrated_grad}.
+This is highly desirable in the quantum setting, where measuring and storing the internal state at multiple points during the computation would incur significant overhead. \begin{definition}[Attribution Score] The integrated gradients attribution of a sample $\vect{x}$ relative to baseline $\vect{x}'$ is given as the following integral:

-The calculated value $IG_i$ is the integrated gradients attribution for the $i^{th}$ feature, and it represents the contribution that it makes to the final model prediction. \end{definition}
+The calculated value $IG_i$ is the integrated gradient attribution for the $i^{th}$ feature and represents the contribution of that feature to the final model prediction. \end{definition}